KSkun/MIT-6.837-Assignments/README.md

 ![logo](images/7_logo.png)

-Assigments of MIT 6.837 *Intro to Computer Graphics* by KSkun.
+Assigments of [MIT 6.837 *Intro to Computer Graphics* (2004 Fall)](https://groups.csail.mit.edu/graphics/classes/6.837/F04/) by KSkun.
 The image above is one of the rendering results from Assignment 7.

 - **Language:** C++